-Westminster is an active participant in a range of EU funded initiatives, a selection of which are detailed on this page.
+Westminster is an active participant in a range of EU funded initiatives, including:

-Smart Eco Project part of an EU-China collaborative research programme on the green economy.
-Researchers from the International Eco-Cities Initiative are participating in the SMART-ECO project: a three-year (2015-2018) benefiting from €1.1 million in funding from the ESRC on Smart Eco-cities for a Green Economy: a Comparative Study of Europe and China.
-The project is being coordinated by King’s College London, in collaboration with an interdisciplinary team of researchers from the Universities of Westminster, Plymouth and Cardiff (UK), TU Delft and Utrecht University (the Netherlands), the French Center for Scientific Research (CNRS) and the University of Toulouse (France), Freiburg University (Germany), Renmin University of China, and the University of Nottingham in China.
+Smart Eco Project is part of an EU-China collaborative research programme on the green economy.
+Researchers from the International Eco-Cities Initiative are participating in the three-year project (2015–18), benefiting from €1.1 million in funding from the ESRC on Smart Eco-Cities for a Green Economy: a Comparative Study of Europe and China.
+King’s College London are coordinating the project, in collaboration with an interdisciplinary team of researchers from the following institutions:

 ADAPT-r: Architecture, Design and Art Practice Training is training new researchers, increasing supervisory capacity, and creating partnerships with SMEs to provide real-world testing of the research and real-world training.
 (Marie Curie Initial Training Network)

 Development of e-learning and distance learning in biomedical sciences in Southern Caucasus, which secured Westminster the International Collaboration of the Year Award from the Times Higher Education journal in 2012.
 (Tempus)

 Monsoon Assemblages: A five-year interdisciplinary research project investigating the impacts of changing monsoon climates in three of South Asia’s rapidly growing cities, Chennai, Delhi and Dhaka.
 The project is funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme.